OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

   This will activate the newly created conda environment.
 You have to repeat the last step anytime you want to run your project from a new terminal window.

 4. **Skip this step if you did not opt for the pre-commit hooks**.
 Pre-commit have to be installed in order for them to have an effect.
 This step has to be repeated every time you work on your project on a new machine.
-To install the pre-commit hooks, type:
+To install the pre-commit hooks, navigate to the project's folder in the shell and type:

   .. code-block:: bash